theMoor9/blockchain-potential-carnival/cheat_sheets/EN/blockchain_vision_cheatsheet.md

 ---
-## § Ethereum and new gen Blockchains
+## § Ethereum and New Gen Blockchains

 **Child and Enhancement of the Bitcoin Blockchain**